jimjdeal/RUSH_Script/TBDvoiceActivatedAirborneReinforcements/notes.md

-to be done in sept 19
+to be done in oct 19